liliverpool/C-LDA/README.md

 After the training, the topic distribution, word distribution and word pair co-occurrence topic distribution will be returned and saved under the current folder.

-The test program is in the file "python test_CLDA.py".
+The test program is the file "test_CLDA.py".

 Run "python test.py" and test the perplexities for C-LDA and traditional LDA.